IBM/SalesEnablement-PowerVS-L3/docs/Part 3/03 Clickthru-instance.md

 31. Click the **Refresh** icon ![](_attachments/refreshIcon.png).
 32. Click the **{{rhServer1.name}}** link in the **Virtual server instances** table.

-In the next part of the demonstration script, learn how to use the IBM Cloud Portal to manage PowerVS instances.
+In the next Part of the demonstration script, learn how to use the IBM Cloud Portal to manage PowerVS instances.